-Chilapata is a forest of Dooars adjacent to Jaldapara National Park in Alipurduar district of West Bengal.
-The forest of Chilapata is a continuation of Jaldapara forests and is separated by the river Torsha which flows through the West of Chilapata forest and East of Jaldapara National Park.
+Chilapata is a forest of Dooars adjacent to Jaldapara National Park in the Alipurduar district of West Bengal.
+The forest of Chilapata is a continuation of the Jaldapara forests and is separated by the river Torsha which flows through the West of the Chilapata forest and East of Jaldapara National Park.

 Chilapata forests were relatively less visited by tourists until recently.
 During the last few years, the forests of Chilapata have gained tourism prominence as many small and medium-sized resorts have come up near it.

 The major attraction of Chilapata is the forest and its wildlife.
 Forest safari in Jeep is available inside the forest.
-Sighting of Indian Bison (Gaur), Elephant, Rhino and various types of Deer is most common here.
-The forests are also known to be home for a variety of avifauna.
+Sighting of Indian Bison (Gaur), Elephant, Rhino, and various types of Deer is most common here.
+The forests are also known to be home to a variety of avifauna.

-The vicinity to all major destinations of Eastern Bhutan gives Chilapata the unique advantage of being centrally located.
+The vicinity of all major destinations of Eastern Bhutan gives Chilapata the unique advantage of being centrally located.
 Tourists may easily visit all the tourist destinations of the area based here.